-Subsequent governors and military commanders were then sent by the caliph in Damascus.
+Subsequent governors and military commanders were then sent by the caliph to Damascus.
 This led to discontent within Berber units of the Moorish army leading to a Berber revolt in 739 which sporadically continued all the way until 756.

 By 756, the Omayyad Caliphate in Damascus had collapsed and its last surviving member Abd ar Rehman I landed in Spain where he was able to put down the revolts and assume power over Moorish territories.

-This led to the birth of a unique Moorish culture which embraced aspects of native Visigoth culture, North African culture, Arabic Muslim culture as well as elements of the Frankish culture to the north.
+This led to the birth of a unique Moorish culture that embraced aspects of native Visigoth culture, North African culture, Arabic Muslim culture as well as elements of the Frankish culture to the north.

-The Moorish culture in Spain also gave birth to the Islamic Renaissance which led to flurry of intellectual activity in the fields of sciences, literature and philosophy among others.
+The Moorish culture in Spain also gave birth to the Islamic Renaissance which led to a flurry of intellectual activity in the fields of sciences, literature, and philosophy among others.

 In the 11th century, the Cordoba Caliphate established by the Omayyad collapsed.
 This led to a fracturing of the Moorish territories into a number of independent states.

-These territories were taken over by the Christian kingdoms to the north one by one so that by the end of 15th century, the Emirate of Granada was the only remaining Moorish territory in Spain.
+These territories were taken over by the Christian kingdoms to the north one by one so that by the end of the 15th century, the Emirate of Granada was the only remaining Moorish territory in Spain.